Information about housing benefit overpayments.

 If we send you a barcoded invoice, it will have details on the back on how and where to pay it.

-One of the options available is to pay online.
 You can pay it via the internet by going to our online payment page and following the instructions on the back of your invoice.
 You will need your debit or credit card details available.

-Your barcoded invoice can be used when making payments with cash, cheque or a debit card at any Post Office.
+Your barcoded invoice can be used when making payments with cash, or a debit card at any Post Office.

-You can also pay at any PayPoint outlet in the country.
+You can also pay by cash at any PayPoint outlet in the country.
 Simply hand over your barcoded invoice and payment.
 Your payment will then be processed and your invoice returned to you, together with a printed receipt to confirm your payment.

 Make sure you get a receipt for every payment.